gemseo/gemseo/doc_src/source/interface/gemseo_study.rst

 gemseo-study [-h] [-o OUT_DIR] [-x] [-l] [-s FIGSIZE] study_file

-A tool to generate a N2 and XDSM diagrams from an excel description file.
+A tool to generate an N2 chart and an XDSM diagram from an Excel description file.

 positional arguments:
   study_file            XLS file that describes the study